 What about soy milk and other alternatives?

-Dairy alternatives such as soy, rice and almond milk are recommended for those who suffer from lactose intolerance, have a dislike to the taste of milk, or have dairy allergies.
+Dairy alternatives such as soy, rice and almond milk are recommended for those who suffer from lactose intolerance, have a dislike for dairy milk, or have dairy allergies.
 If you’re going to try them, buy products that are calcium fortified and choose low-fat varieties first.
 To check if these alternatives are fortified, turn to the nutrition information panel and look for calcium.
 There should be at least 100mg Calcium/100mL.